 Tulsa International Airport and R.L.
 Jones, Jr. Airport employees, consultants, and contractors have established and implemented environmentally sound operational initiatives since 1978.
 These initiatives have resulted in reduced energy consumption, lower operational costs, and decreased use of natural resources.
 Efforts include (but are not limited to):

-- Cardboard, paper, plastic, glass, and aluminum recycling in public areas and from vendors;
+- Cardboard, paper, plastic, glass, and aluminum recycling in administrative areas, public areas and from participating vendors;

 - Post-consumer paper products in all restrooms;

 - Limited thermostat controls to +/- 3 degrees;

 - Automated energy controls adjust the interior lighting based on the level of natural light in the terminal;